arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/features.md

 <FeatureDescription>

-**Arduino Opta® Analog Expansions** are designed to multiply your Opta® micro PLC capabilities with the addition of 6 programmable analog inputs for connecting your digital or analog sensors, allowing you to interface with voltage, current or resistive sensors, 2 analog outputs for voltage or current and 4 PWM outputs.
+**Arduino Opta® Analog Expansions** are designed to multiply your Opta® micro PLC capabilities with the addition of eight programmable analog inputs for connecting your digital or analog sensors, allowing you to interface with voltage, current or resistive sensors, eight analog outputs for voltage or current and four PWM outputs.

 Opta Analog Expansion allows professionals to scale up industrial and building automation projects while taking advantage of the Arduino ecosystem.